jezze/fudge/README.md

 $ sudo ./vmctrl connect
 ```

-Now each VM should be able to talk to eachother.
-In order for them to talk with
+Now each virtual machine should be able to find and talk to each other.
+In
-the outside world you need to set up NAT on your host machine.
-This can be done
+order for them to be able to talk to the outside world you need to set up
+network address translation on your host machine.
+This can be done by issuing
-by issuing the following command:
+the following command:

 ```sh
 $ sudo ./vmctrl nat eth0
 ```

-Replace eth0 with the interface that is connected to the internet.
-You only
+Replace eth0 with the name of the network interface that is connected to the
-need to run this command once unless you reboot your host machine.
+internet.
+You only need to run this command once unless you reboot your host
+machine.

 ## Community